StefanMileusnic/Interior/README.md

 # Interior
-Landing page for an interior design business, made using React nad Tailwind
+Landing page for an interior design business, made using React and Tailwind